 Are you a student at any level who feels the need for a refresher on basic writing, reading, and test taking skills?
 Check out the self-paced, computer-based tutorial programs available in the Resource Learning Lab, D.F.
 Lowry 309.

 Are you a faculty member who would like to get extra help for your students?
-If your class covers difficult material, and you'd like to have a tutor attached to a specific section, investigate Supplemental Instruction through the Center for Academic Excellence.
 If you are concerned about individual students who are not doing well, refer them for help through the HAWK Alert program.